LaVar Ball Was As Good As Advertised In WWE

 9:02 - After The Miz took umbrage to LaVar rejecting a partnership between the Big Baller Brand and The Miz, Miz asks the crowd whether UCLA won this year.
 This leads to LaVar telling Miz that his name stands for "Misinterpreted Zone."
 "OR!
 OR!
 OR! - It stands for a million zippers," which prompts LaVar to tug at Miz's zipper-encrusted robe and yell at Miz to zip it like Doctor Evil in the second Austin Powers movie.

 9:03 - "Like I said before, there's only two dudes better than me -- and I'm both of them."
 As wrestling catchphrases go, not bad at all.
-I have no clue what that's suppose to mean but this is also the medium that gave us "Do you smell what The Rock is cooking?"
+I have no clue what that's supposed to mean but this is also the medium that gave us "Do you smell what The Rock is cooking?"
 Sensibility isn't at a premium here.

 9:03 - Miz lectures LaVar that he's in the ring with the Michael Jordan of WWE, at which point LaVar begins to lose his mind.
 "Melo, handle my lightweight!
 Handle my lightweight!"
 LaVar then hops on the first turnbuckle and shakes the ring ropes Ultimate Warrior-style.